hirohishi/MicEASH/README.md

-Based on the detailed information you provided, I can create an English translation and format it in the style of a README.md.
-Let's start with translating and organizing this text.

----

 # MicEASH

 Welcome to MicEASH.
 This Python package is dedicated to supporting molecular biology research, particularly focusing on seqFISH analysis to explore higher-order genome structures across the entire genome.
 By utilizing the spatial information of genomic coordinates provided by seqFISH, MicEASH allows researchers to calculate the actual distances between genomic regions within a single cell and analyze gene transcription and protein localization related to these regions.